-Our latest Talk is with Lisa Riva and John Jones, Joint Senior Partners at Tandem Property Asset Management, who share their views on experience making and the best experiences they’ve been involved in as well as why they’ve become an Experience Makers Partner.
+Lisa Riva and John Jones, Joint Senior Partners at Tandem Property Asset Management, share their views on experience making, their favourite projects and why they’ve become an Experience Makers Partner.

 What role does experience making have to play in the property industry?